 For a simple pair of cups, though, they do come at a high price point.

 But if having enough privacy to pump at work is sometimes a challenge for you, then these cups are really worth it!

 - Fit comfortably inside a nursing or pumping bra

 The Main Differences Between Hands Free And Wireless Breast Pumps

 Considering that gadgets such as earphones and phone chargers have long gone wire-free, it was about time that pump manufacturers found an alternative for all the wires and tubes that can get oh so annoying.

 Unfortunately, wireless pumps still leave something to be desired as some moms have discovered they have weak suction and take a bit of time getting used to.

 While some of us don’t mind a bit of a learning curve with pumping gear, I totally understand the frustration that comes with paying hundreds of dollars for a pump that you need to learn how to use!

-On the other hand, regular hands free pumps like the BabyBuddha above are quite similar to the hospital-grade ones, only they allow you to move around so you don’t have to sit tied to a power outlet!
+On the other hand, regular hands free pumps are quite similar to the hospital-grade ones, only they allow you to move around so you don’t have to sit tied to a power outlet!